Estrobin

 Estrobin, also known as α,α-di(p-ethoxyphenyl)-β-phenylbromoethylene and commonly abbreviated as DBE, is a synthetic, nonsteroidal estrogen of the triphenylethylene group that was never marketed.
 Chlorotrianisene, and subsequently clomifene and tamoxifen, were derived from it.
 Estrobin, similarly to other triphenylethylenes, is very lipophilic and hence very long-lasting in its duration of action.
-Similarly to chlorotrianisene, estrobin behaves a prodrug to a much more potent estrogen in the body.
+Similarly to chlorotrianisene, estrobin behaves as a prodrug to a much more potent estrogen in the body.